ditissgithub/xcat_dockerimg_alma8.9/README.md

 Note: Update the argument values in the dev.env file according to your requirements.

-dev.env file for configuring xCAT with Docker Compose:
 ---

 ## 📄 xCAT Docker Environment Configuration (`dev.env`)